dendronhq/dendron-site/vault/dendron.topic.publish-legacy.quickstart.preview-your-site.md

 ### Build for deployment

-When you are ready to publish to github, make sure to change the stage to `prod`.
+When you are ready to publish to GitHub, make sure to change the stage to `prod`.

 ```bash
 npx dendron buildSite --stage prod